MooersLab/MooersLab/README.md

 It compiles many times faster than LaTeX.
 It essentially provides a live preview.
 It also utilizes a more computer programmer-oriented approach to typesetting.
-The syntax that it uses is more modern and somewhat more compact.
+The syntax that it uses is more modern and more compact.

-I think that it might still be easier for computer programmers to adopt typst than nonprogrammers.
+It might still be more accessible for computer programmers to adopt typst than nonprogrammers.
-Writers who are not computer programmers are still going to have a much easier time mastering Common Markdown.
+Writers who are not computer programmers will have an easier time mastering Common Markdown.
 The next step in markup systems will probably still be the LyX editor, which offers a `what you see is what you get` approach to using LaTeX.
 Typst is an exciting project that is worth watching, but that is too early for me to adopt it for all of my writing workflows